rowanbarnes/Domblr/README.md

 - The chance of backend code being leaked into the WASM binary and causing security nightmares is very real and not much of a concern at this stage
 - This project is mainly an experiment

 ## TODO

-1. Fill out the widgets to produce good-looking pages
+- [ ] Fill out the widgets to produce good-looking pages
-2. Generate separate CSS files
+- [x] Generate separate CSS files
-3. Add a router to dynamically handle links
+- [ ] Add a router to dynamically handle links
-4. ...?
+- [ ] Refactor into library with reasonable programmability (reflection?)
+- [ ] ...everything else
+- [ ] Fix security nightmares (code leakage) during WASM compilation
+- [ ] Optimize file sizes, minification, compression, etc